Skip to main content

 | James Riley |

-As leaders, we, often, put such high value on success that we fail to give permission to people to be abnormal, do abnormal things or fail.
-When we do this, we pressure people to take the route that guarantees success.
-At times, this is good…when you just want to get something done.
-However, at times, we need to be able to venture out, challenge what is normal and be willing to fail in the process.
-While you can’t have everyone always challenging the norm and nobody getting things done, only having people ever take the proven route is also dangerous…there is a balance somewhere in the middle.
+As leaders, we often place such high value on success that we fail to give people permission to be abnormal, do abnormal things, or fail.
+This pressure can lead people to take the safest route to guarantee success.
+While this approach can be effective when you just need to get something done, there are times when we need to venture out, challenge the norm, and be willing to fail in the process.
+It’s important to strike a balance—having everyone constantly challenging the norm without getting things done is impractical, but only ever taking the proven route can stifle innovation.

-As an organization, we are committed to celebrating behaviors that are abnormal, crazy and, often, lead to failure.
-Internally, we have what we call the short bus award.
-We hand it out to the team member that, in seeking to innovate, experiences glorious failure.
-We do this because we want to celebrate the people that are bold enough to follow a path and seek a solution even when it may not fit the typical mold or be safe.
+As an organization, we are committed to celebrating behaviors that are abnormal, crazy, and often lead to failure.
+Internally, we have what we call the “short bus award.”
+We hand it out to the team member who, in seeking to innovate, experiences glorious failure.
+We do this because we want to celebrate those bold enough to follow a path and seek a solution, even when it may not fit the typical mold or they may fail.

 What are you doing to challenge the mold and innovate?
 What blockades do you have to failure?